 Evolution.
-The change of biological organisms by means of adaptation to the demands of the physical environment.
-Genetic variation is random, some mutations are beneficial and allow the organism to adapt to their environment and pass on their genes to future generations, thereby changing the species itself.
+The change of biological organisms by means of the adaptation to the demands of the physical environment.
+Organisms that successfully adapt pass on their genes to future generations thereby changing the species itself.

 Exchange reciprocity.
 Rough equality in the exchange of goods and services between groups or between sociocultural systems.

 Exogamy.
-A system in which individuals may only marry outside their social category or group.
+A system in which an individual may only marry outside their social category or group.

 Experiment.
-A research method in which variables can be analyzed under carefully controlled conditions, usually within an artificial situation constructed by the researcher.
-An experiment can potentially determine whether a given variable affects another independently of other factors.
+A research method in which variables can be analyzed under carefully controlled conditions--usually within an artificial situation constructed by the researcher—that can potentially determine whether a given variable affects another independently of other factors.

 Exponential growth.
-A geometric rate of progression that has the potential of producing a very fast rise (or an "explosion") in the numbers of a population experiencing such growth.
-See also Doubling time.
+A geometric rate of progression which has the potential of producing a very fast rise (or an "explosion") in the numbers of a population experiencing such growth.
+(See also Doubling time.)

 Expropriation.
-The confiscation of property or labour from an individual.
+The confiscation of property or labor from an individual.

 Extended family.
-A family group consisting of more than two generations of the same kinship line living either within the same household or, as is more common in the West, very close to one another.
+A family group consisting of more than two generations of the same kinship line living either within the same household or, more usually in the West, very close to one another.

 False consciousness.
-A Marxian term for an ideology of the subordinate class that has been largely fashioned by the ideology and control of elites within the society.
+Marxian concept that refers to the ideology of the subordinate class which has been largely fashioned by the ideology and control of the elites within a society.

 Family.
-A group of individuals related to one another by blood ties, marriage, or adoption.
+A group of individuals related to one another by blood ties, marriage or adoption.
 Members of families form an economic unit, the adult members of which are responsible for the upbringing of children.
-While all societies involve some form of family, the form the family takes is widely variable.
-In modern industrial societies, the main family form is the nuclear family, although a variety of extended family relationships is also found.
+All societies involve some form of family, although the form the family takes is widely variable.
+In modern industrial societies the main family form is the nuclear family, although a variety of extended family relationships are also found.

 Family of orientation.
-The family into which an individual is born and socialized.
+The family into which an individual is born.

 Feedback loop.
-In sociocultural materialism, the dynamic relationships between the different components of sociocultural systems.
-While the theory begins with an examination of infrastructural determinism, it recognizes that structure and superstructure can play an independent role in determining the character of the system.
-See also Infrastructural determinism.
+Sociocultural materialism term referring to the dynamic relationships between the different components of sociocultural systems.
+While the theory begins with an examination of infrastructural determinism, it recognizes that structure and superstructure can play an independent role in determining the character of the system (see also INFRASTRUCTURAL DETERMINISM).

 Fee-for-service medicine.
-The provision of medical services in return for a monetary fee paid by the consumer.
+The provision of medical services in return for a monetary fee.

 Femininity.
-The characteristic behaviours expected of women in a given culture.
+The characteristic behaviors expected of women in a given culture.

 Feminization of poverty.
 A process by which increasing proportions of the poor are women and children.

 Fertility.
-The average number of live-born children produced by women of childbearing age in a particular society.
-See also Fecundity.
+The average number of live born children produced by women of childbearing age in a particular society.